Aesthetic Exploration of Ganesha part I (Forms in 3D)

 This Ganesha is from the private collection of John and Blanchette Rockefeller.

 Many have been sold by art thieves, many have been smuggled out of the temples or even the country and many have landed in museums or private collections.
-In times of war in the bygone era, with the invading Islamic armies who came from the north, many of these idols were buried according the rites in the Agamas.
-It was also customary to bury them during floods, famines, enemy attacks.
+In times of war in the bygone era, with the invading Islamic armies who came from the north, many of these idols were buried according to the rites in the Agamas.
+It was also customary to bury them during floods, famines, and enemy attacks.
 These idols were hidden in secret vaults, under sand brought from rivers for conservation.
 Some were recovered, some not.
 Thus there has been persistent plundering of bronzes from our temples, though some of these treasures are now recovered and housed in temples or museums.

 Over time some collectors bequeathed their stolen, but paid for collections to museums, while others, to this day, have them hidden in vaults.

 These sacred bronze idols deserve the kind of care and protection they enjoyed a thousand years ago.
 Their beauty is profound, their antiquity is sacred.
 They are the nation’s treasures to guard and enjoy forever.
-Hence with the use of technology, it must be endeavoured to put an end to such pillage and preserve these masterpieces, like several Indian archaeologists have been doing still date.
+Hence with the use of technology, it must be endeavoured to put an end to such pillage and preserve these masterpieces, like several Indian archaeologists have been doing till date.